TAZARA Railway: The Tanzanian interior

 Upon leaving the coast, Tazara runs west, through the Pwani Region, then dips south of Mikumi National Park and enters the wilderness in the northern part of the Selous Game Reserve in the Morogoro Region.
 The Selous is one of the largest faunal reserves in the world and passengers can often see wildlife such as giraffe, elephant, zebra, antelope and warthog, which have become accustomed to the rumbling of the trains.
 The railway crosses the Great Ruaha River for the first time in the Selous.

 Further south, the railway cuts through the fertile Kilombero Valley, and skirts the great Kibasira Swamp.
 The next section, between Mlimba (the Kingdom of Elephants) and Makambako (the Place of Bulls) was to be 158 km long, and presented the builders of the railway with the greatest challenge.
 To lay track across rugged mountains, precipitous valleys and deep swamps, it was necessary to construct 46 bridges, 18 tunnels, and 36 culverts.
 Because of the heavy rainfall in this area, intricate drainage works had to be integrated with every feature.
 The most spectacular feature is the bridge across the Mpanga River, which stands on three 50 m tall pillars.

 At Kidatu, a metre gauge branch railway connects to the Central Line at Kilosa.

 The TAZARA then climbs into the Southern Highlands of the Iringa Region and levels out onto a rolling plateau.
 Here, in the coffee and tea country of the Njombe Region, the weather becomes noticeably cooler, the air sharper.
 On the approach to Makambako, the Udzungwa Mountains National Park rise 2137 m to the north, while the Kipengere Range roll ahead to the south.
 Makambako is one of the meeting points of the railway and the Tanzania-Zambia Highway.

 From Makambako the railway and the highway run a parallel course towards Mbeya running past the Kipengere Range that towers to the south.
 Here in the Mbeya Region, the Tazara crosses several upstream tributaries of the Great Ruaha, which are lined with belts of forest and grasslands.

 After the Kipengere Mountains, the Uporoto Range takes over with the Usangu Flats stretching to the north.
 From Mbeya town, both the railway and the highway heads northwest to Tunduma where they cross the border into Zambia.

 Zambia

 The Tazara enters northeastern Zambia in the Nakonde District, in the Muchinga Province, and heads southwest to Kasama.
 It then turns due south and crosses the Chambeshi River en route to Mpika.
-After entering the Central Province, the railway again turns to the southwest, running along the northern foothills of the Muchinga Mountains, past Serenje and Mkushi to Kapiri Mposhi, located due north of the Lusaka.
+After entering the Central Province, the railway again turns to the southwest, running along the northern foothills of the Muchinga Mountains, past Serenje and Mkushi to Kapiri Mposhi, located due north of the Zambian capital, Lusaka.